rlee0525/TechnicalConceptsForInterviews/Javascript.md

 get added to Window in the browser.
 Instead local variables are namespaced to the file in which they are declared.

+### What is Node.js ?

+- Node is actually any JavaScript run outside of the browser, but commonly refers to using JavaScript as a backend framework.
+The followng notes outline some basic concepts for developing backends with Node.js

-__dirname is a special variable that gets the path to current directory __filename is a special variable that gets the path to the current file
+\_\_dirname is a special variable that gets the path to current directory \n
+\_\_filename is a special variable that gets the path to the current file

--PROCESS-
+#### -PROCESS-

 The 'process object' is a useful tool in node. process.argv is always available, and contains an array that lists the paths to the current